Generic Name: Lithium Capsules and Tablets (LITH ee um)

 - Talk with your doctor before you drink alcohol.

-- Fever, infection, throwing up, loose stools (diarrhea), or sweating a lot may change how much of this medicine (lithium capsules and tablets) is in your blood.
+- Fever, infection, throwing up, diarrhea, or sweating a lot may change how much of this medicine (lithium capsules and tablets) is in your blood.
 If any of these happen, talk with the doctor.

 - Be careful in hot weather or while being active.
 Drink lots of fluids to stop fluid loss.